 Perinaldo is also renowned for the production of a particular variety of artichoke imported from nearby Provence over two centuries ago, that has been awarded a Slow Food Presidium and is the protagonist of a famous festival taking place in mid-May.

-- I used Apricale as the base to explore this area and stayed at La Felice Casa di Nonno Battistino, a beautiful villa at the entrance of the village with stunning views over Val Nervia and an enchanting garden with fruit trees.
+In Apricale I stayed at La Felice Casa di Nonno Battistino, a beautiful villa at the entrance of the village with stunning views over Val Nervia and an enchanting garden with fruit trees.